Stylback/home-server/README.md

 This project is all about my home server, here I document my implementations step-by-step so that I may more easily reproduce them at a later date.

 I could've not started my journey towards self-hosting were it not for the open source community, as such my documentation is and will always remain open for others to read and learn from.
-For more information, please see the [License and usage](#license-and-usage) section.
+If you're looking to use this documentation in one of your own projects, private or commercial, please see the [license and usage](#license-and-usage) section for more information.

 Do you have questions?
 Create an [issue](https://github.com/Stylback/home-server/issues) with the `question` tag and I will answer it to the best of my ability.